snok/drf-openapi-tester/README.md

 For a full explanation of how to use this package, please see the [docs](https://django-swagger-tester.readthedocs.io/).

-The section below is meant to serve as a simplified version of the docs to get you started only.
+The section below is only a simplified version of the docs, though it does have functioning implementation examples, which should be enough to get you started.

 ---